schowdhuri/uport-devdocs/README.md

 Running this command will do the following:

 1. Installs custom plugins contained in the `/plugins` folder.
-1. Cleans the `/repos` folder.
-1. Fetches markdown from remotes configured in `repos.json`.
+1. Fetches markdown from remotes configured in `.gitmodules`.
 1. Cleans the `/public` folder.
-1. Copies cloned content from `/repos` to `/content/public`
+1. Copies cloned content from `/markdown` to `/content/public`

 #### `npm run copy:markdown`

 Periodically it will be necessary to apply updates to the documentation markdown contained within the `/repos` folder.
 When a local development instance of the site is running, this changes can be applied by running this command to copy the files from `/repos` to `/content/public`.

-#### `npm run watch:repos`
+#### `npm run watch:markdown`

-This command watches the `/repos` folder for updates.
+This command watches the `/markdown` folder for updates.
 Any time an update happens it will run `copy:markdown`.
 This enables live updates of markdown in development mode when combined with `npm run dev`.

-#### `npm run update:remote:docs`
+#### `npm run update:markdown`

 To pull in documentation updates from the remote repositories, run this command.
 It does the following:

-1. Fetches markdown from remotes configured in `repos.json`.
+1. Fetches markdown from remotes configured in `.gitmodules`.
-1. Copies cloned content from `/repos` to `/content/public`
+1. Copies cloned content from `/markdown` to `/content/public`

 #### `npm run dev`

 Run this command to build and run a local instance of the developer docs at `http://localhost:8000`.
-GraphQL queries can be inspected at `http://localhost:8000/___graphql`.  `npm run update:docs:local` and `update:docs:remote` can both be run while the site is running locally to apply apply updates from local or remote markdown sources.
+GraphQL queries can be inspected at `http://localhost:8000/___graphql`.  `npm run update:markdown` can be run while the site is running locally to apply apply updates from local or remote markdown sources.

 #### `npm run serve`